TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/AuthMode.rst

    explicitAllow
-      All static values from the "items" array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitlyselected if a user (other than admin) is allowed to use it!)
+      All static values from the "items" array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitly selected if a user (other than admin) is allowed to use it!)

    explicitDeny
-      All static values from the "items" array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitlyselected if a user should be denied access.
+      All static values from the "items" array of the selector box will be added to a matrix in the backend user configuration where a value must be explicitly selected if a user should be denied access.

    individual
       State is individually set for each item in the selector box.
 This is done by the keywords